Expert Advice On Fly Fishing In Ontario

 The main difference is that you will want to up-size all your gear and leaders.

-For more info on fishing for Ontario salmon check out our salmon page.
+For more info on fly fishing for Ontario salmon check out my page Fly Fishing For Salmon.

 Fly Fishing Methods

 The 5 Methods of Fly Fishing: There are 5 methods used when fly fishing in Ontario for brook trout, brown trout, rainbow trout.

 Some of these methods will work for other species like steelhead and salmon.

 - Dry Fly Fishing

 With each method, there can be multiple variations which might include the weight or size of the set-up, the types of flies used, or even how you present your fly.

 The variation you use may be due to the size of the river, the size of the fish, The time of the year or the water temperatures, or even just different feeding habits from one river to the next